adq8z9/le_accounting_nip/README.md

 - Accounting in a NIP-29 relay-based private group (?)
 - (...?)

-Another advantage for a implementator is besides interoperability, that you can rely on the further nostr infrastructure (relay implementations, client libraries, etc.).
+Another advantage besides interoperability is for implementators might be, that you can rely on the further nostr infrastructure (relay implementations, client libraries, etc.).

 # The following new kinds, tags and for this implementation specific "je_movement_types" are introduced